Skip to main content

 The phone call after the signal

-Phone prospecting reaches its full potential when triggered by an intent signal.
-At Rodz, the call happens within 48 hours of detecting a relevant event (hiring, funding round, relocation).
-The sales rep has the full context: signal type, contacts enriched via Deep Search (80-85% accuracy), and a priority score from the Balance model.
-The result: pickup and meeting booking rates are significantly higher than with classic cold calling.
+Phone prospecting reaches its real potential when it’s triggered by an intent signal.
+Rodz’s framework calls within 48 hours of detecting a relevant event such as a hiring campaign, a funding round, or a relocation.
+The rep has the full context: signal type, contacts enriched via Deep Search at 80-85% accuracy, and a priority score from the Balance model.
+The result is pickup and meeting booking rates that are measurably higher than with classic cold calling.

 Frequently Asked Questions